IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/area-chart.md

 <div class="divider--half"></div>

+## Area Chart Recommendations

+### Are $PlatformShort$ Area Charts right for your project?

 Area Charts are similar to [Line Charts](line-chart.md) in that data points are plotted and connected by straight line segments, however they differ because with Area Charts, the area between the X-Axis and the line is filled in.

+### Area Chart Use Cases

-There are several use cases for Area Charts.
-When you:
+There are several common use cases for choosing an Area Chart:

 - Have a large, high-volume data set that fits well with the chart interactions like Panning, Zooming, and Drill-down.
 - Need to compare the trends of your data over time.